-Depending on the ratio for the Reverse Stock Split determined by our Board, no fewer than every five and no more than every six Shares, including Shares held in Newtek NY's treasury, will be combined into one Share.
-The Reverse Stock Split will not change the authorized number of Shares or preferred stock of Newtek NY, or the par value of Newtek NY's common stock or preferred stock.
+Depending on the ratio for the Reverse Stock Split determined by our Board, no fewer than every four and no more than every six Shares, including Shares held in Newtek NY's treasury, will be combined into one Share.
+The amendment to our Restated Certificate of Incorporation, to effectuate the Reverse Stock Split will not change the authorized number of Shares or preferred stock of Newtek NY, or the par value of Newtek NY's common stock or preferred stock.

 The Reverse Stock Split does not require the approval of any federal or state regulatory agency and our stockholders are not entitled to dissenter's rights in connection therewith.
-Your approval of the Reverse Stock Split will also constitute approval of the following amendment to our Restated Certificate of Incorporation, which we will file if required by law or otherwise deemed advisable by the our Board:
+If Proposal II is approved at the Special Meeting, we will file a Certificate of Amendment to our Restated Certificate of Incorporation containing the following language: